mulesoft-assets/template-wday2snow-worker-bidirectional-sync/README.md

 <!-- Default Considerations (end) -->

 <!-- Considerations (start) -->
-**Note:** This template illustrates the synchronization use case between Workday and ServiceNow.
+This template illustrates the synchronization use case between Workday and ServiceNow.
 There are a couple of things you should take into account before running this template:

 1. **Workers cannot be deleted in Workday:** They are only set as terminated employees.